chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 3. Dataset schema version:
    1. label: `"dataset_schema_version"`
    2. value: The CELLxGENE Discover schema version of the source H5AD files.
-4. Total number of cells included in this Census build:
+4. Total number of cells or spatial spots included in this Census build:
    1. label: `"total_cell_count"`
    2. value: Cell count
-5. Unique number of cells included in this Census build (is_primary_data == True)
+5. Unique number of cells or spatial spots included in this Census build (is_primary_data == True)
    1. label: `"unique_cell_count"`
    2. value: Cell count
 6. Number of human donors included in this Census build.
 Donors are guaranteed to be unique within datasets, not across all Census.